Skoda Fabia interior

 The Skoda Fabia’s sensibly laid out cabin comes with a decent amount of standard equipment, but its numerous black plastic trims don’t feel particularly upmarket

 The Skoda Fabia’s cabin isn’t particularly exciting to look at, but at least everything’s easy to use and the heating and ventilation controls are sensibly laid out.

 There are fewer expensive-feeling soft-touch plastics dotted around the Skoda Fabia’s interior than you’ll find in a VW Polo or even a Ford Fiesta, however, and you have to pay extra for a high-spec car if you want some colourful plastic or cool brushed-metal effect dashboard trims.

 That isn’t to say the Skoda Fabia feels cheap and flimsy – the dashboard and door trims feel like they’ll stand up to years of abuse and the various cubbyholes and door bins are equally sturdy.

 Sporty Monte Carlo models inject a little more character into the Fabia’s slightly forgettable cabin.
-Eye-catching red contrast stitching is scattered about and you get a leather-trimmed steering wheel, sports front seats and stainless steel pedal trims as standard.
+Eye-catching red contrast stitching is scattered about and you get a leather-trimmed steering wheel and stainless steel pedal trims as standard.
+Unfortunately, the carbon-fibre-effect trim on its more supportive sports seats looks and feels pretty tacky.

 Rather than impress with flashy colours, fancy gadgets and posh materials, the Skoda Fabia brings loads of neat, genuinely useful family-oriented features to the small car party